neurogeriatricskiel/KielMAT/docs/examples/modules_01_gsd.md

 ## Import libraries
 The necessary libraries such as numpy, matplotlib.pyplot, dataset, and Paraschiv-Ionescu gait sequence detection algorithms are imported.
 Make sure that you have all the required libraries and modules installed before running this code.
-You also may need to install the 'ngmt' library and its dependencies if you haven't already.
+You also may need to install the 'kmat' library and its dependencies if you haven't already.

 ```python